 Evidence: The branding on the bottle is smartwater, making sound better then regular water.

-Concluding statement (“so what?”): This ad is saying that smartwater is the water you should be drinking because its better then regular water.
+Concluding statement (“so what?”): This ad is saying that smartwater is the water you should be drinking because its better than regular water.

 Subject 2: The text “antioxidant”